Var7600/Var7600/README.md

-- 👋 Hi, I’m @DD7600
+- 👋 Hi, I’m @Doudou Diawara
-- 👀 I’m interested in computer science
+- 👀 I’m a student in computer science and electronics
-- 🌱 I’m currently learning computer science and electronics
+- I'm currently living in Montreal
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on project
 - 📫 How to reach me discord Var7600#3286

 <!---